RudraNathPalit/Unix-Scripts/Readme.md

 ## About

-This repo contains some basic introductory scripts for Unix-based operating systems.
+This repo contains some basic introductory scripts for Unix-based operating systems part of Calcutta University Curriculum for Computer Science Honors.

 ### Prerequisites